MarcDiethelm/xtc/README.md

 - View (`frontend/views`): A view typically corresponds to an individual page with an URL.
 This is where you include any modules specific to the page.
 - Templates (`frontend/views/templates`): Your basic document(s), typically a HTML document that contains all the things that are always needed: HEAD, scripts, tracking and so on.
 Your template base template can be set in each route controller using the layout property or disabled altogether with `layout: false`.
 The view is included with the `{{{body}}}` variable.

 In Express templates are called layouts.

 Terrific Modules too can define (multiple) templates for their own markup.

-#### Filler Text
+#### Handlebars Helpers

+You can add your own Handlebars helper functions in addition to some existing helpers.
+Check out `lib/handlebars-helpers-custom.js` for examples and to add your own.
+And take a look at http://handlebarsjs.com/#helpers for more info about
+ Handlebars helpers.

 xtc includes [Hipsum.js](https://github.com/MarcDiethelm/Hipsum.js) so you can quickly generate filler text in your templates.
 Check out the documentation there if needed.